openprocurement/openprocurement.auctions.appraisal/docs/source/tutorial.rst

 Qualification
 -------------
 After the competitive auction two `awards` are created:
- * for the first candidate (a participant that has submitted the highest valid bid at the auction) - initially has a `pending.verification` status and awaits auction protocol to be uploaded by the organizer;
+ * for the first candidate (a participant that has submitted the highest valid bid at the auction) - initially has a `pending` status and awaits auction protocol to be uploaded by the organizer;
  * for the second candidate (a participant that has submitted the second highest valid bid at the auction).

 .. include:: tutorial/get-awards.http